KeViNYuAn0314/AutoPalette/README.md

 ### Image Initialization
-Run the command below and a initialization checkpoint will be saved:
+Run the command below and an initialization checkpoint will be saved:

 ```bash
 cd selection